Nara1469/nara-readme-generator/README.md

 ## Sample README

 Here is a sample README.md file as a result of this application.
-[README.md](./utils/README.md).
+The sample README.md is created in ./utils directory (prevents it override this application repo README.md) [README.md](./utils/README.md).

 Also, a walkthrough video demonstrating the functionality of the application.

 - [Walkthrough Video - Screen Castify Format](./utils/README-generator-video.webm)